Virtual DataPort can invoke SAP BAPIs (Business Application Programming Interfaces) to obtain data stored in SAP ERP and other SAP applications.

 SELECT * FROM view1 CONTEXT(USERNAME = 'admin', PASSWORD = 'd4GvpKA5BiwoGUFrnH92DNq5TTNKWw58I86PVH2tQIs/q1RH9CkCoJj57NnQUlmvgvvVnBvlaH8NFSDM0x5fWCJiAvyia70oxiUWbToKkHl3ztgH1hZLcQiqkpXT/oYd' ENCRYPTED)

-the Server will connect to SAP with the username “admin” and the password “password”, ignoring the credentials that you used to connect to the Server.
+the data source will connect to SAP with the username “admin” and the password “password”, ignoring the credentials that you used to connect to the Server.

 It is mandatory to add the token